arob98/arob98.github.io/_pages/about.md

 featured_image: /images/about.svg
 ---

-I'm a manager in the Seattle area.
-I build teams focused on customer success, grounded in great design,  documentation, and product truth.
+I enjoy helping customers solve problems with technology.
+To multiply my impact, I build and lead teams focused on customer success, grounded in great technical content that provides clarity re: product truth.
 I work at Microsoft in the Cloud + AI group.

 On this site I focus on sharing work my teams have delivered.
-I also share some original blog-style writing.

 In all things, my goal is to simplify complexity.